alex-strobel/DPP-LabManual/GitHub-and-renv.md

 In a short meeting, all collaborators agree that it would be wise to have a group drive for storing all the data, making it transparent for others when something changes on that drive.
 You create such a group drive, upload the most recent data and code and give all collaborators access rights.

-During the next week ...
+During the next weeks ...
 - collaborator B has read a new paper on handling outliers in reaction time data and uploads the improved analyses to the group drive by creating a new folder "RT_preprocessed_final", but then reads yet another even more recent paper, reanalyzes the data and creates another folder "RT_preprocessed_final2"
 - collaborator C (for reasons of consistency) renames the folder with the EDA data from "EDA-data" to "EDA_preprocessed"
 - collaborator D's analysis scripts give an error message because the folder names have changed on the group drive but not in the code
 - It is agreed upon that a readme file  will be used to document all changes made to the group drive.
-- Everyone including yourself forgets to add a new comment to the readme after their changes.
+- Everyone including yourself forgets to add a new comment to the readme after making changes.
 - Even after all this mess has been cleaned up and all analysis code runs with the correct files, collaborator C still cannot reproduce your multilevel modeling results.
-It turns out that C used a newer `lme4` package version than you did.
+It turns out that C uses a newer `lme4` package version than you did.

+It is clear that such a situation not only demands for a coherent research data management system where all data and code is stored and updated in a traceable manner.
+This system should also make collaboration as effective and efficient as possible by having version control and the necessity to comment on changes built right into the system.
+Finally, the system should allow for having a common R environment for all analyses, even when individual collaborators either do not have certain packages installed or use other package versions.
+Ah, and it would be great if all authors could revise and comment your R Markdown file directly ...

+## One solution

-In this tutorial you will learn how to use GitHub and the R package `renv` for efficient collaboration on research projects including version control and a stable R environment.
+In this tutorial you will learn how to use GitHub and the R package `renv` for efficient collaboration on research projects including version control and a common R environment.
 This will also allow to enable researchers to reproduce your research results using your data and code even if they use different R and R package versions.
+Yet, this is only one solution, and most likely not the best.
+While the `renv` package enables one to have a common R environment, it does not ensure that all analyses are carried out as if they were run on the same machine and the same operating system.
+For this purpose, a solution involving the `docker`approach would perhaps be superior.
+But for now, collaborating via GitHub and using R and RStudio together with the `renv` package will provide a major improvement.